Interfacial Line Energy of a Topological Phase: Outlook

-{\it Outlook:} In this work, we investigate nucleation of a scalar field when coupled to a topological fermionic field.
-Taking a concrete example of an Ising model coupled to a Chern insulator, we find that fermionic quantum contribution leads to an additional correction to surface tension of a nucleating cluster.
+In this work, we investigate nucleation of a scalar field when coupled to a topological fermionic field.
+Taking a concrete example of a two-dimensional Ising model coupled to a Chern insulator, we find that fermionic quantum contribution leads to an additional correction to the interfacial line energy in a nucleating cluster.
 Interestingly, the coupling parameter of the two fields can serve as a new tunable parameter for controlling the critical cluster-size in nucleation, thus affecting its growth and shrinkage.
-Ranging from implications on fundamental aspects of coupled topological field theories, just nucleation physics may also play a role in formation of topological domains {\tb{such as Chern mosaic structures seen in strongly correlated topological systems~\cite{grover_nature_2022}.}} Our work opens up a range of questions regarding physics of nucleation when coupled to higher dimensional topological systems where one can systematically pose the role of such surface physics in modifying critical properties of the classical fields.
-The imminent breakdown of adiabaticity would result in interplay of quantum and thermal fluctuations leading to intriguing critical theories with characteristic exponents. {\tb{Furthermore, the role of Goldstone fluctuations when the classical field has continuous symmetry can also be interesting.}} The study of spinodal decomposition and coarsening dynamics~\cite{cahn_hilliard_1958,bray_aip_1994} could be important future directions.
+Ranging from implications on fundamental aspects of coupled topological field theories, just nucleation physics may also play a role in formation of topological domains such as Chern mosaic structures seen in strongly correlated topological systems~\cite{grover_nature_2022}.
+Our work opens up a range of questions regarding physics of nucleation when coupled to higher dimensional topological systems where one can systematically pose the role of surface tension in modifying critical properties of the classical fields.
+The imminent breakdown of adiabaticity would result in interplay of quantum and thermal fluctuations leading to intriguing critical theories with characteristic exponents.
+Furthermore, the role of Goldstone fluctuations when the classical field has continuous symmetry can also be interesting.
+The study of spinodal decomposition and coarsening dynamics~\cite{cahn_hilliard_1958,bray_aip_1994} could be important future directions.\\